NKAmapper/restaurant2osm/README.md

 * Default tagging is *amenity=restaurant*.
 Some nodes get *amenity=cafe*, *amenity=fast_food* or *shop=bakery* based on their names.
 The tagging needs one by one verification.
 * Restaurant names are not copy-edited - alle names need manual verification.
 * Some restaurants have a short lifespan.
 Please see the provided date for last inspection.
 Mattilsynet targets 12 months inspection intervals.
-* Please see the provided date of creation to find the most recent/new restaurants.
+* Please see the provided *date of creation* or *first inspection date* to find the most recent/new restaurants.
+* Please use the provided *municipality* or *county* to search for specific geographical areas.
+* A ready to use OSM file is provided [here](https://drive.google.com/drive/folders/1nhxjciiwOOIWmTlmXsQp-4WoYwZlsGZ6?usp=sharing).

 ### References ###